gouveaguilherme/javascript/README.md

-## Some scripts and projects in javascript to practice logic and algorythms.
+## Some scripts and projects in javascript to practice logic and algorithms.